Trading Forex with Leverage

 One of the key aspects of Forex trading is the ability to trade using high leverage.
 Leverage determines the required margin and amount of funds you have to have in your account in order to take a position.
 In simple terms, higher leverage means a lower margin requirement to place a trade.

-GO Markets allow you the option of choosing your leverage from 1:1 up to 500:1, but as standard, accounts are setup as 100:1.
+GO Markets allows the option of choosing your leverage from 50:1 up to 500:1, but all standard accounts are set up with a leverage of 100:1.

 |Available Leverage ||Maximum Account Balance|